-After burning of wood, the ash that remains seems to be an inert substances.
-However, ash is composed is several compounds, which trace their origin in the composition and structure of original wood and the process of burning.
-This unit is focused at understanding wood ash as a material and its chemical properties.
+After burning of wood, the ash that remains seems to be an inert and useless substance.
+However, ash is composed of several compounds, which can be understood to originate from (i) the composition of original wood and (ii) the process of burning.
+This unit is focused at understanding wood ash as a substance and its chemical properties.

 The unit has five tasks.
 In first task, students go through a series of questions meant to bring their attention to the grey colour of the ash, which could be due to combination of some white and some black particles.
-Now they they need to think what kind of substances burn to give white particles and what material will give black particles on combustion.
-Although not included in the unit, the teacher may also keep in mind that the proportion of white and black components in an ash sample would also depend upon if wood was allowed to burn completely in sufficient supply of air (when you get lighter or whitish ash), or if there was incomplete combustion (in which case you get blackish ash).
+Here they need to think what kind of substances burn to give white particles and what material will give black particles on combustion.
+The teacher may also keep in mind that the proportion of white and black components in an ash sample would also depend upon if wood was allowed to burn completely in sufficient supply of air (when you get lighter or whitish ash), or if there was incomplete combustion (in which case you get blackish ash).

-The second task involves passing water through ash and showing that ash has some component which easily dissolves in water and this solution has properties different from water.
+The second task involves passing water through ash and showing that ash has some component which easily dissolves in water and the solution obtained has properties different from water.
 In the third part, the solid residue obtained after dissolving away the water soluble component is analyzed.
-Lemon juice is passed through the solid ash residue, which further dissolves in the juice.
+Lemon juice is passed through the solid ash residue, some of which further dissolves in the juice.
 While ash residue does dissolve in lime juice, not all of it dissolves.
-Some residue is still left which has different properties that the original ash taken.
+Some residue is still left which does not have all properties similar to the initial ash sample.

 In the fourth task, water extract of ash from task 2 is used to see if it can clean oily cloth, and prevent bacterial growth in milk.
-Then in task 5, students take a stock of what all they have learned in the previous four task, which prepares them to gain a detailed understanding of wood ash as a material and also the combustion process.
+Then in task 5, students look at what all they have learned in the previous four tasks.
+This summarization prepares them to learn further about wood ash as a material and also the combustion process.

-Minimum Time Required: 4 periods of 40 minutes each
+Minimum time required: 4 periods of 40 minutes each